 The UK comprises England, Wales, Scotland, Northern Ireland, and (generally for VAT purposes) the Isle of Man but not the Channel Islands.

-Due to its 3 official languages, Belgian VAT may be referred to as BTW (Belasting over de Toegevoegde Waarde), TVA (Taxe sur la valeur ajoutée) or MwSt (Mehrwertsteuer).
-This page will use TVA, as French is more widely spoken, however references to TVA on this page do not include French TVA which is a separate tax system.
+Due to its 3 official languages, Belgian VAT services may referre to as BTW (Belasting over de Toegevoegde Waarde), TVA (Taxe Sur la Valeur ajoutée) or MwSt (Mehrwertsteuer).
+This page will use TVA, as French is more spoken, but references to TVA on this page do not include French TVA which is a separate tax system.

 The standard rate of Belgian VAT is 21%, but reduced rates of 12% or 6% may apply to some supplies